rene-hess/tip.nvim/README.md

 🎉 **Bring tips to your Neovim setup!**

-Want to learn new tricks or improve your workflow? `tips.nvim` lets you display helpful tips in a floating window—perfect for startup motivation or practice reminders.
-And don’t worry, turning it off is as easy as a quick config tweak! 🤣
+Want to learn new tricks or improve your workflow? `tips.nvim` lets you display helpful tips in a floating window — perfect for startup motivation or practice reminders.
+And don’t worry, this also includes the most important feature of startup tips: You can turn them off.
+Simply adjust your config to not load them 🤣

 ## Features

 - Provide tips as a Markdown string.
 Each `#` starts a new tip.
 - Show a random tip with a single function call.
 - Fully configurable!
-Decide when and how tips appear—see the example below.
+Decide when and how tips appear — see the example below.
+- Note: This plugin does not include any tips.
+You should write your own.

 ## Motivation